oribarilan/fliq/README.md

 ```

 Returns the number of elements in the iterable
-:return: The number of the elemtns
+:return: The number of the elements in the iterable
 :rtype: int

 <a id="query.Query.any"></a>